jcandlin/acme/README.md

 ## Further considerations

-    $ Use "vagrant up" to start all VM's
+    $ Use "vagrant up" to start and provision all VM's
     $ Code in the puppet manifests for the application to auto start at build time - this wasn't done in this case to allow more control over the load-balancer testing.
     $ Set up a Jenkins provisiong job to build/deploy the enviroment and/or stop and start any or all of the services